billykwok/seihon/README.md

    - It allows you to statically generate Table of Content, Blog Directory, Project List, or anything that contains a collection of data derived from [`frontmatter`](https://github.com/jxson/front-matter), without manual maintenance.
 You can even paginate the result using query parameters.
    - Additionally, this loader allows you to transform frontmatter into actually content in the markdown part of the MDX document.

-2. [`@seihon/sectionize`](https://github.com/billykwok/seihon/tree/master/packages/sectionize) is a [`unified`](https://github.com/unifiedjs/unified) plugin that divides a continuous piece of text into chunks wrapped by a customizable tag.
+2. [`@seihon/sectionize`](https://github.com/billykwok/seihon/tree/master/packages/sectionize) is a [`unified`](https://github.com/unifiedjs/unified) plugin that divides a continuous piece of content into chunks wrapped by a customizable tag.
    - To use it with [`@mdx-js/loader`](https://github.com/mdx-js/mdx/tree/master/packages/loader), you can add it to the `remarkPlugins` option.
    - To use it with [`unified`](https://github.com/unifiedjs/unified), you just need to place this plugin into the `.use()` pipeline.